 - Thermal sleeping mat: Tents don’t come with padded floors and sleeping bags aren’t cushioned, which means you’ll feel every single rock, branch, and bump on the ground.
 Additionally, all that heat that your sleeping bag is trying to keep is going to get dissipated to the cold ground below.
 You NEED a layer between your sleeping bag and the ground.
 Sleeping mats come in a variety of sizes and some are even inflatable and can be compressed into a small bag, like the Wellax sleeping pad.
 We’ve also used the REI AirRail pad in the past and loved it.
 You can find that one here.

 - Sleeping bag: Even in hotter climates, you’ll usually want something to cover your body while sleeping and something to cushion you from the ground.
 Here’s where a good sleeping bag and inflatable mat will come in handy.
-For more versatility in different climates, you’ll want a thermal, zippered sleeping bag and a sleeping bag liner.
+For more versatility in different climates, you’ll want to bring cold weather sleeping bags and a sleeping bag liner.

 - Fire starting materials: TBH, starting a fire can be REALLY freaking hard, especially if you’ve never learned to do it.
 Matches and lighter fluid can help when paired with the available firewood and some pine needles.

 - Stove, mess kit, & food: If you’re planning on cooking at your campsite, don’t forget your cooking supplies and food!
 I personally recommend the MSR Alpine stowaway pot because the handle folds up over the lid and you can store your smaller bowls and stove inside of it.
 For camping stoves, I use a Jetboil MightyMo Backpacking stove.
 It has its own flame igniter built in and it folds down into a tiny size.
 If you don’t finish your food, be sure to store it in a bear box to keep yourself (and fellow campers) safe.

 - Hammock (optional, but SUPER nice!): Totally optional, but trees are abundant in the Canadian Rockies and you may just want to take a little nap with a view… a packable 2-person hammock can help with that.